jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 **EXERCISE**:

-In addition to the previous conditions, we also don't want to live close to major roads.
+In addition to the previous conditions, assume we also don't want to live close to major roads.

 We downloaded the road segments open data from Ghent (https://data.stad.gent/explore/dataset/wegsegmenten-gent/) as a GeoJSON file, and provided this in the course materials: `/data/gent/vector/wegsegmenten-gent.geojson.zip`